-Join us for an afternoon of live music when The Harbourtown Sound perform their first spring show in 3 years.
+What a wonderful performance for the Harbourtown Sound chorus presenting an afternoon of live music with their first spring show in 3 years.

 Harbourtown Sound performed for the Ontario Association of Fire Chiefs at its annual memorial service on 8 May 2022.
 The service wrapped up a week-long OAFC convention at the International Conference Centre in Mississauga.